HenSch90/SiD/Modul_Politik.md

 is:

-it1: (hochschulpol1): Hochschulen sind nur an Forschung interessiert, nicht an der Lehre.
+it1: (hochschulpol1): Professor\*innen sind nur an Forschung interessiert, nicht an der Lehre.

 it2: (hochschulpol2): Hochschulen beziehen zu wenig Stellung zu gesellschaftlich relevanten Themen.